-- Spinal and pelvic sarcomas (cancers that occur in the soft-tissue and bone)
+- Spinal and pelvic sarcomas, which are cancers that occur in the soft-tissue and bone

 However, there are some drawbacks:

-Limited availability.
-This treatment requires highly specialized, expensive equipment.
-As a result, proton therapy is available at just a few medical centers in the United States.
+- Because proton therapy requires highly specialized, expensive equipment, it is available at just a few medical centers in the United States.
 Find a list of medical centers that currently offer proton therapy.

-Higher expense.
-Proton therapy costs more than conventional radiation therapy, and insurance providers have varying rules about which diagnoses are covered and how much patients need to pay.
+- It may cost more than conventional radiation therapy.
+Insurance provider rules vary about which diagnoses are covered and how much patients need to pay.
 Talk with your insurance provider to learn more.